HOW CAN I GET TICKETS?

 - Is the story on the theme of the night?
 Creativity is welcome here.

 - Is the story told within the allotted timeframe?
 We say 5 minutes but we do give a 1 minute grace period.

 - Is the story from the storytellers' own lived experience?

 - Does the story have an arc; a beginning, a middle, and an end?

-- Does a transformation take place, does something happen, is it interesting, did you like it?
+- Does a transformation take place, does something happen, is something at stake, is it interesting, did you like it?

 Who are the judges?